NeilsVintageComputers/Flex09Computer/README.md

 # Flex09 Computer
-A updated re-make of a computer I built in the early 80's.
+An updated re-make of a computer I built in the early 80's.
 <img width="1512" height="1969" alt="image" src="https://github.com/user-attachments/assets/7cdb5c51-7d5b-4b4a-af5d-a0cc5c82cc22" />

 In the early 80's I built a 6809 based computer based on the SWTPC 6809, the most popular 6809 computer at the time.